microsoft/Quantum/samples/azure-quantum/CONTRIBUTING.md

 This document focuses on the process for creating samples that will eventually appear in the hosted notebooks sample gallery in the portal.
 If you are creating a sample for other purposes or means of consumption, then this document might not apply to your scenario.
 (If you are interested in contributing an optimization notebook sample, please see [the microsoft/qio-samples repository](https://github.com/microsoft/qio-samples)).

-There are three steps involved in creating a new sample.
+There are three steps involved in contributing a new sample.

 1. Write the notebook sample
 1. Test it in the portal